Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/GPS_Module_For_XIAO/L76K_GNSS_Module.md

 ### Hardware Preparation

-If you want to take advantage of the full capabilities of the L76K GNSS Module and have a great experience, we highly recommend that you purchase our XIAO series as the motherboard for the L76K GNSS Module.
+To fully experience the capabilities of the L76K GNSS Module, we recommend pairing it with a motherboard from our XIAO series. *Any of the following XIAO models* would be compatible for use with the L76K GNSS Module.

 <table align="center">
 	<tr>